EffectOrientedProgramming/book/Chapters/22_Appendix_Zio_Direct.md

+# Appendix: ZIO Direct

+## How does defer, etc relate to flatmaps, for comprehensions, etc

 ---
 We don't need to talk about monads, etc as zio-direct will just be "the way" so we don't need to explain why zio-direct or what it is.
 It just is.